 We receive our wood from trees that have been removed primarily in the Denton County area.
 This includes a variety of species, including Hackberry, Bradford Pear, Cedar Elm, American Elm, Ash, Mulberry, and many more.

 We exclude species we either know don’t burn well, or are softwoods.
-Species we do not include are: Bois d’arc, Pine, & Eastern Red Cedar.
+Species we do not include are: Bois d’arc, Pine, Cottonwood and Eastern Red Cedar.

 Delivery and stacking?

 Yes!
 Our minimum delivery amount is ¼ cord and we can deliver a maximum of 2 cords in one trip.
 We will also stack it any where you want on your property.
 If you require the wood to be transported more than 150 ft from our truck, there will be an extra charge.
 Please speak to us before delivery about fees.

 How big are your pieces of wood?